thakim1/Whispepper/README.md

 If you want to use ChatGPT instad of LlaMA you need an OpenAI account with API-key -> [chat.openai.com](chat.openai.com)

-Note: I filmed a short conversation with Pepper.
-Unforuntately it's too large for uploading it here, I'm working on that.^^

 ## Mockup